By Johannes Paulsen

-The main reason for many of these is, of course, a Rule 3 violation – finger on the trigger when sights aren’t on target.
-A secondary cause a piece of clothing or equipment insinuating itself into the trigger guard, causing the weapon to discharge…frequently into your leg.
+The main reason for many of these negligent discharges is, of course, a Rule 3 violation; finger on the trigger when sights aren’t on target.
+A secondary cause is a piece of clothing or equipment insinuating itself into the trigger guard, causing the pistol to discharge…frequently into your leg.
 Here’s one such instance that comes to mind.

 Either way, an aggravating factor is a lack of attention paid to the process of securing the handgun.

-While some trainers emphasize holstering while keeping your situational up, consider this: the pistol should only be put away when the fight is truly over.
+While some trainers emphasize holstering while keeping your situational awareness up, consider this: the pistol should only be put away when the fight is truly over.
 Not when your opponent is down, but when he’s incapacitated, handcuffed or otherwise restrained or covered by others.
-Once that happens—once you are positively sure there is no longer a threat—then you can re-holster.
+Once that happens — once you are positively sure there is no longer a threat — then you can re-holster.

 Caveat: if you are a civilian or off-duty cop, it’s never a good idea to have your blaster in your paws when the police arrive.

-I’m not advocating spending 30 seconds to put your firearm properly in its rig.
-What I am saying, though, is…take the time to glance down, holster and prepare for the admin/legal issues that will follow in the aftermath of a defensive situation.
+I’m not advocating spending 30 seconds to put your firearm properly into its rig.
+What I am saying, though, is…take the time to glance down, holster and prepare for the admin/legal issues that will follow in the aftermath of a defensive gun use.

-In practical terms, whether it’s after a defensive gun use or while practicing at the range, taking the time to focus appropriately can spare you a lot of grief.
+In practical terms, whether it’s after a defensive gun use or just practicing at the range, taking the time to focus appropriately can spare you a lot of grief, and maybe some pain.